In a Nutshell

 Why you may want to consider SoFi: SoFi offers personal loans between $5,000 and $100,000 that can be used to consolidate debt, fund home improvement projects and even finance IVF.

-• Fees — SoFi doesn’t charge any prepayment penalties or origination fees.
+- Fees — SoFi doesn’t charge any prepayment penalties or late fees, though you need to opt for an origination fee to secure a lower rate.

-• Fast application and funding — The online application process is quick, and if you’re approved you may be get same-day funding.
+- Fast application and funding — The online application process is quick, and if you’re approved you may be able to get same-day funding.
 (The exact timing will depend on your bank.)

-To learn more, read our SoFi personal loan review.
+To learn more, read SoFi personal loan reviews.

 Best for large loan amounts: Wells Fargo